kuri-sun/comment-graph.nvim/README.md

 ## Commands

 - `:TodoGraphView [dir]` — modal tree view with right-hand preview (toggle nodes with `<CR>`, refresh with `r`, close with `q`; streams JSON without writing repo files).
 Honors `keywords` from setup or per-command dir override.
+- Keywords are no longer color-customizable; they follow your theme's defaults.

 More commands and UI are coming next.